Mary Fagan: Charitable and public service

 Lady Mary is chair of trustees of the Countess of Brecknock Hospice Trust.
 She is also a trustee of the Overlord Embroidery Trust, The Edwina Mountbatten and Leonora Children's Foundation, and Winchester Cathedral Trust.

 She served as Chancellor of the University of Winchester from 2006 to 2014.

 Honours

 In the 2009 Birthday Honours, she was appointed a Dame Commander of the Royal Victorian Order (DCVO), and thereby granted the title dame.
 She was appointed a Lady Companion of the Order of the Garter (LG) on 23 April 2018, and thereby granted the title lady.
+She is also a Dame of the Order of St John.